 Laneway Promos Release Its Latest Catalogue Of Branded And Promotional Items

-/EIN News/ -- Kensington, Victoria, June 30, 2023 (GLOBE NEWSWIRE) -- Laneway Promos, a trusted supplier of branded and promotional products for over 15 years, is excited to announce the release of its latest catalogue of branded and promotional items.
+Kensington, Victoria – Laneway Promos, a trusted supplier of branded and promotional products for over 15 years, is excited to announce the release of its latest catalogue of branded and promotional items.

 The new catalogue has a selection of over 200 promotional products and corporate gifts that come professionally printed with your logo or unique designs, which include classics items, such as branded pens, mugs, lanyards and keyrings, popular clothing, as well as headwear and a large variety of corporate Christmas gifts.